bigcommerce/point-of-sale-foundation/README.md

-# BigCommerce Point of Sale (POS) Foundation
+# BigCommerce Point of Sale Foundation

-🚀 This open-sourced POS application allows you to build custom in-store apps using the BigCommerce platform.
+🚀 This open-sourced POS showcases how custom in-store apps could be built using the BigCommerce platform.

 💰 **Pre-integrated into Stripe Terminal**, including connection to multiple terminals at a single location.